TL-Consulting-Lab/STAR-CICDdemo/README.md

 - Infrastructure components including resource groups and storage accounts
 - Complete setup scripts for backend and service principal

+For a detailed view of the deployment workflow, see our [Workflow Diagram](docs/workflow_diagram.md).

 ## Prerequisites

 ### Required Tools